 There are several non-invasive techniques that may help relieve pain in some people.
 They include:

-- checking the fit of your prosthesis and making adjustments to make it feel more comfortable
+- adjusting the way your prosthesis fits to make it more comfortable.

-- acupuncture – thought to stimulate the nervous system and relieve pain
+- acupuncture is thought to stimulate the nervous system and relieve pain.

-- transcutaneous electrical nerve stimulation (TENS) – where a small, battery-operated device is used to deliver electrical impulses to the affected area of your body, to block or reduce pain signals
+- transcutaneous electrical nerve stimulation (TENS), which uses a small, battery-operated device to deliver electrical impulses to the affected area of your body, to block or reduce pain signals.

-Research has shown that people who spend 40 minutes a day imagining using their phantom limb, such as stretching out their "fingers" or bunching up their "toes", experience a reduction in pain symptoms.
+Research has shown that people who spend 40 minutes a day imagining using the part of their limb that was amputated, such as stretching out their "fingers" or bunching up their "toes", experience a reduction in pain symptoms.

-This may be related to the central theory of phantom limb pain (that the brain is looking to receive feedback from the amputated limb), and these mental exercises may provide an effective substitution for this missing feedback.
+This may be related to the central theory of phantom limb pain.
+Researchers think the brain looks to receive feedback from an amputated limb, and these mental exercises may provide an effective substitute for this missing feedback.

 Another technique, known as mirror visual feedback, involves using a mirror to create a reflection of the other limb.
-Some people find that exercising and moving their other limb can help relieve the pain from a phantom limb.
+Some people find that exercising and moving their other limb can help relieve phantom pain.